 Guided Group and Private Tours of the Alhambra

 When tickets on the official website are sold out, many may still be available on the same dates through guided tours.
-The choice of tours are fairly extensive but decided whether to go for the cheapest option to get into the Nasrid Palace or opt for a pricier tour that adds more value.
-Interesting add-on options to Alhambra tours include flying over Granada, Segway tours and Flamenco shows.
+The choice of tours is fairly extensive but decided whether to go for the cheapest option to get into the Nasrid Palace or opt for a pricier tour that adds more value.
+Interesting add-on options to Alhambra tours include flying over Granada, Segway tours, and Flamenco shows.

 Tour providers to the Alhambra are good at telling visitors what is included in the ticket but sometimes less clear on what is not.
 If the admission to the Palace Nasrid is not clearly stated as included in the ticket, assume it is not.
-A time for entering the Palace Nasrid must be stated during the booking process – sometimes the actual time of admission may be slightly different, so always double check the final confirmation time.
+A time for entering the Palace Nasrid must be stated during the booking process – sometimes the actual time of admission may be slightly different, so always double-check the final confirmation time.

 The cheapest option is usually to buy admission with an audio guide.
 This includes admission to the Alhambra at any time during the day, the palace Nasrid at the specified time, and an audio guide (not the official version) with a map with the numbering system of the private audio guide.
 This option has the advantages of being relative cheap and allowing visitors to move around freely without having to enter at the same time as a group.

 A wide variety of group tours are available but note that admission to the various sights must be together with the group.
 It is possible to stay within the grounds of the Alhambra at the end of the tour but not to re-enter sights that require a ticket.
-Miss the departure of the tour and even a printed tour ticket will not be accepted for solo travelers at the various check points.
+Miss the departure of the tour and even a printed tour ticket will not be accepted for solo travelers at the various checkpoints.

 The cheapest tours do NOT include admission to the Nasrid Palace.